snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 <h2><a name="webui">1.
 Web UI</a></h2>
 </div>

-First big feature of 0.2.0 is Web UI.
-Sometimes you just want to check what your schema will look like and don't want to mess with CLI.
+The fFirst big feature of version 0.2.0 is the new web UI.
+Sometimes you just want to create a schema quickly and don't want to mess with CLI.
-For cases like that we implemented single page app with interface for Schema Guru.
-Web UI provides you more control on how your schema changes with each particular JSON instance.
+For this use case we implemented a single page web app for Schema Guru.
+The web UI also shows you a "diff" of how your schema changes with the addition of each extra JSON instance:
-For more precise control you can exclude and include uploaded instances, see diff and even type in your own.
-Hint: you can click on instance in the list to show it's preview or parsing error message.

 ![schema-guru-webui-screenshot][pic]